Murder of Hailey Owens: Abduction, rape and murder

 At about 5:00 p.m. on February 18, 2014, Hailey was walking home from a friend's house when a man in a truck pulled over, called to her, and asked for directions.
 As she approached him, he grabbed her, threw her into his truck, and sped away.
 Michelle and Carlos Edwards were talking in their garage when they saw a gold Ford Ranger truck pull up, and the driver grabbed Hailey.
-Michelle wrote down the license plate number, and Carlos ran after the truck while another neighbor jumped in a vehicle and followed until the truck eluded him.
+Michelle wrote down the license plate number, and Carlos ran after the truck while another neighbor, Ricky Riggins, jumped in a vehicle and followed until the truck eluded him.

 As Michelle called 911, Carlos knocked on doors trying to find the girl's parents, the search warrant application said.
 He described the girl to a boy who said it sounded like his sister and took Carlos to his home to talk with his mother.
 The license plate number led police to Jim and Regina Wood, who informed them that their son Craig Wood was the primary driver of that vehicle.

 Hailey's body was found in Craig Michael Wood's home in Springfield.
 It was inside two garbage bags within plastic storage containers in the basement of the house.
 She had been raped and shot in the back of the head.
 There were marks on her wrists indicating that, at some point, she had been tied up.
 There is video footage of Wood disposing of Hailey's clothing in a dumpster.
 There is also footage of him buying two bottles of bleach and Liquid Plumber on two separate trips.